maryamhosseinali1/maryamhosseinali1.github.io/README.md

 # Hello! 👋 I'm Maryam Hosseinali

-I am a final-year Computer Science student at the University of Tehran, specializing in computational biology and machine learning.
-My research interests include bioinformatics, gene expression analysis, and developing algorithms that merge biology with cutting-edge computational methods.
+I'm a final-year Computer Science student at the University of Tehran, specializing in computational biology and machine learning.
+My research interests include bioinformatics and developing algorithms that merge biology with cutting-edge computational methods.

 ## 📫 How to reach me:
 - Email: [maryam.hosseinali12.com](mailto:maryam.hosseinali12@gmail.com)